endurodave/Async-SQLite/README.md

     // Invoke MyTestFunc() synchronously
     syncDelegate(123);

-    // Create an asynchronous delegate
+    // Create an asynchronous non-blocking delegate
     auto asyncDelegate = MakeDelegate(&MyTestFunc, myThread);

-    // Invoke MyTestFunc() asynchronously
+    // Invoke MyTestFunc() asynchronously (non-blocking)
     asyncDelegate(123);

+    // Create an asynchronous blocking delegate
+    auto asyncDelegateWait = MakeDelegate(&MyTestFunc, myThread, WAIT_INFINITE);

+    // Invoke MyTestFunc() asynchronously (blocking)
+    asyncDelegateWait(123);
 }
 ```

 # Why Asynchronous SQLite

 * **Improved Performance:** Offloading SQLite operations to a separate thread allows the main thread to remain responsive, enhancing overall application performance.
 * **Non-blocking Operations:** By executing database queries in a separate thread, the main application thread can continue processing other tasks without waiting for SQLite operations to complete.
+A callback can be used to signal completion.
+* **Atomic Operations:** Execute a series of database operations that cannot be interrupted without locks.
 * **Isolation:** Running SQLite on a private thread ensures that database-related tasks are isolated from the main application logic, reducing the risk of thread contention or deadlock in the main application.

 A side benefit is a real-world example of a cross-threaded application using the delegate library.